csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

     - `export FLASK_APP=app/cancer_chat.py`
     - `nohup flask run --host=0.0.0.0 &`

 Note that the main difference between the commands for deployment and development is that deployment requires `build`, which is the main reason why we have a separate branch for deployment.
 We do not want to run `build` when developing the app, since it is time-consuming.
 We also have different .env files in the `deploy_preparation` branch for setting up the production environment.
+Replacing `npm run build:prod` with `npm run build:dev` at local machine can make the deployed version run locally.
+It works fine, too.

  ## Licenses